 I wouldn’t argue that this describes us perfectly, but it’s not supposed to either.
 We aren’t “supposed” to be Nomads, according to this theory.
 That being said, it certainly describes us better than Heroes of a Crisis.
 We simply aren’t, because there’s no Crisis yet.
 There’s no battle to be fought.
 Instead, given that an Unraveling is an ongoing process that doesn’t stop until a Crisis comes, we are in a deeply Unraveled time.
 We are cynical.
 Our institutions are weak or destroyed.
 We have no strong guidance or sense of purpose.
 There’s also an air of unreality around, since we’re simply waiting around for the proverbial bomb to fall.
 Personally, I find myself longing for that moment: when something real can actually be achieved.

 I don’t anticipate much argument against my claim that we live in a time of unreality.
 Our president, a world leader, is clearly frail and senile.
-Our bishops are weak, effeminate and apologetic.
-In other words, those who are supposed to be leaders are uninspiring and also don’t appear to believe in the institutions they lead.
+Our bishops are largely weak and apologetic.
+In other words, those who are supposed to be leaders are uninspiring and don’t even appear to believe in the institutions they lead.
 Is it any wonder we’re cynical?
 Still, that’s no excuse for inactivity.
 We must try to unmask this charade, even if we’re doomed to failure.
 Are we?
 In a certain sense, yes.
 We can’t stop the Unraveling.
 Only a Crisis involving total war can do that.
 But what we can do is strengthen our “small scale loyalties” so that when the Crisis comes, we’re ready to fight or undergo persecution.
 It doesn’t seem like a glorious fate, but it seems like the one we were born into.
 Here’s to you, bastard Nomads.
 I don’t know what success looks like for us, but we’re meant for something.
 Let’s get to work, and maybe we’ll find out what that is.

 Post Script: I’m only mentioning Will Arbery’s play as an introduction.
 I don’t think he’s calling us Heroes of the Fourth Turning, unless he’s being ironic because he thinks we think of ourselves as that.
 Will, if you read this I’d love to hear your thoughts on it.
 Write a guest piece.
 It’ll catapult your fame to new heights.